 The Respondent bears the burden of proof to establish that action taken against the Appellant was in accordance with policy.
-The Respondent had to prove by a preponderance of evidence that the Appellant's SNAP benefits were correctly terminated, and a seventh sanction applied based on the Appellant's non-compliance with the WorkForce registration requirement.
+The Respondent had to prove by a preponderance of evidence that the Appellant's SNAP benefits were correctly terminated, and a first sanction applied based on the Appellant's non-compliance with the WorkForce registration requirement.

-By notice of decision dated September 12, 2022, the Respondent notified the Appellant that she was required to register with WorkForce or meet an exemption by October 09, 2022, in order to comply with SNAP policy.
-On October 13, 2022, when the Appellant failed to register with WorkForce or meet an exemption, the Respondent issued two additional notices of decision.
-The notices informed the Appellant that due to failure to register with WorkForce or meet an exemption, a third work requirement penalty had been applied and the Appellant's SNAP benefits would terminate effective November 01, 2022.
-The decision notified the Appellant that she would remain ineligible for SNAP benefits for a period of twelve (12) months or until she complied with the registration requirement or met an exemption, whichever was longer.
-It should be noted that at the time of the hearing, the Respondent confirmed the October 13, 2022 notice erred and that this is the Appellant's seventh WorkForce violation.
+By notice of decision dated February 29, 2024, the Respondent notified the Appellant that he was required to register with WorkForce or meet an exemption by March 29, 2024, in order to comply with SNAP policy.
+On April 02, 2024, when the Appellant failed to register with WorkForce or meet an exemption, the Respondent issued two notices of decision.
+The notices informed the Appellant that due to his failure to register with WorkForce or meet an exemption, a work requirement penalty had been applied and the Appellant's SNAP benefits would terminate effective May 01, 2024.
+The decision notified the Appellant that he would remain ineligible for SNAP benefits for a period of three (3) months or until he complied with the registration requirement or met an exemption, whichever was longer.